Michael K. Williams Net Worth

 What was Michael K. Williams' net worth?

 Michael K. Williams was an American actor who had a net worth of $5 million dollars at the time of his death.
-He was probably best known for playing Omar on "The Wire."
+Michael K. Williams was probably best known for playing Omar on "The Wire."
 He also appeared in "Boardwalk Empire."
 Tragically, Michael died on September 6, 2021 at the age of 54.

 He was born on November 22, 1966 in Brooklyn, New York.
 Michael studied at the National Black Theatre in Harlem as a teenager.
 While studying he worked at Pfizer Pharmaceuticals as a temp.
 Against the wishes of his family, he decided to drop out of school and quit his job to pursue a career as a dancer, and, after a year of very little success, and being homeless, he booked work as a background dancer on Kym Sims' "Too Blind to See It" tour.
 This eventually led to dancing, and choreography work, with such artists as Madonna, George Michael, and Crystal Waters.